hfcorriez/node-exporter/README.md

 var email = require('../../helpers/email')
 ```

 if I create more directories, I will angry with using the absolute path.
-So exporter is global definition for you
+So exporter is global definition for you.

 Load modules: